Steven-Klavins/CV/README.md

 I'm a full-stack developer, musician, and artist in pursuit of a career where I can share my love of tech and nurture my creativity.
 Just a few short months ago I took a huge risk and left the stability of my job to pursue my passion.

 Following my resignation, I taught myself OOP principles, attended Makers academy, and immersed myself in new tech.
 It was an amazing experience working alongside other developers and I grew exponentially.
-I have newfound confidence I can pick up anything with the right approach, whether that be a new framework or an entirely new language altogether
+I have newfound confidence I can pick up anything with the right approach, whether that be a new framework or an entirely new language altogether.

 ## Notable Projects